Access photogrammetry data

 The Add Data window appears.

-3. Browse to where the Pleasanton folder was extracted.
-Open the Pleasanton folder and open the Pleasanton geodatabase.
+3. Browse to the location where you extracted the Pleasanton folder.
+Open the Pleasanton folder and the Pleasanton geodatabase.

 Files in the Pleasanton geodatabase

-You'll add the AI_Buildings, DSM, and DTM datasets to the map.
+You'll add the AI_Buildings, DSM, and DTM datasets to the scene.

 4. Press the Ctrl key and select the AI_Buildings, DSM, and DTM datasets.
 Click OK.